 Get stocked up with organic products if you haven’t already.
 Dioxins have been linked to the promotion of endometriosis growth and eating organic foods is a good way to reduce your exposure to them.
 You could also switch to organic period products.
 While the results aren’t definitive and more research is needed in this area, switching to period products which aren’t manufactured using harsh chemicals will always be a better choice for your body, and could help to reduce inflammation and pain associated with endometriosis.

-You can read more about why Natracare’s products are dioxin free.
+You can read more about why Natracare’s products are bleached without chlorine.

 One of the hardest parts of having endometriosis can be having to explain your condition to people who don’t quite understand – No, it’s not just a bad period!